Lie groupoids and semi-local models of Singular Riemannian foliations: Preliminaries

+Some examples of Lie groupoids will be important for us in this paper.
+We present them here.

-\begin{example} An example of a Lie groupoid that will be important throughout this paper is the \emph{Monodromy groupoid} $\Pi_1(\F) \rightrightarrows M$ of a regular foliation $\F$ on $M$.
-An arrow in $\Pi_1(\F)$ is a homotopy class of a path in a leaf of $\F$, where the homotopies are assumed stay within the leaf and to maintain the end points of the path fixed.
-The source of $[\alpha] \in \Pi_1(\F)$ is $\alpha(0)$, the starting point of $\alpha$, and the target of $[\alpha]$ is its endpoint $\alpha(1)$.
+\begin{example} An example of a Lie groupoid that will be important throughout this paper is the \emph{Holonomy groupoid} $\mathrm{Hol}(\F) \rightrightarrows M$ of a regular foliation $\F$ on $M$.
+An arrow in $\mathrm{Hol}(\F)$ is a class of a path in a leaf of $\F$, where the equivalence relation identifies leafwise homotopic paths and paths inducing the same germ of diffeomorphisms sliding transversals along the paths.
+The source of $[\alpha] \in \mathrm{Hol}(\F)$ is $\alpha(0)$, the starting point of $\alpha$, and the target of $[\alpha]$ is its endpoint $\alpha(1)$.
 Multiplication is given by concatenation of paths.
 The identity arrow at $x \in M$ is the homotopy class of the constant path at $x$, and inversion is given by

-The orbits of $\Pi_1(\F)$ are precisely the leaves of $\F$. \end{example}
+The orbits of $\mathrm{Hol}(\F)$ are precisely the leaves of $\F$. \end{example}

-\begin{example} Another example of a Lie groupoid the will be used in this paper is that of a bundle of Lie groups.
-A bundle of Lie groups is just a Lie groupoid for which $s = t$.
+\begin{example} A Lie groupoid over a point is just a Lie group.
+More generally, a bundle of Lie groups is just a Lie groupoid for which $s = t$.
 In this case, each $s$-fiber inherits the structure of a Lie group and we can view $\mathcal{G}_1$ as a smooth family of Lie groups parameterized by $\mathcal{G}_0$. \end{example}